-Groundwater levels are taken six weekly for a representative network of 17 bores.
-Levels in eight additional bores in Taupo are measured twice yearly.
+Groundwater levels are taken six weekly from a representative network of 23 bores.
+Levels in 5 additional bores in Taupo are measured twice yearly.

 Water temperature profiles are also constructed for some of these bores using a calibrated thermocouple, which is lowered down the bore.